unknown003/MultiverseRestServices/README.md

 ** Provided Rest Services are: **
 -------------------------------------------------------------------

-url for creating a person is
+url for creating a person
 method:  POST
 -------------------------------------------------------------------
 ......./person